-B.A. in Music with a concentration in Instrumental Performance

-B.A. in Music with a concentration in Vocal Performance

-B.A. in Music with a concentration in Instrumental Music Education

-B.A. in Music with a concentration in Choral Music Education

-B.A. in Music with a concentration in Composition

-B.A. in Music with a concentration in Music Technology

-B.A. in Music with a concentration in Jazz-

-B.A. in Music with a concentration in Performance/Musicology
+- B.A. in Music with a concentration in Instrumental Performance - B.A. in Music with a concentration in Vocal Performance - B.A. in Music with a concentration in Instrumental Music Education - B.A. in Music with a concentration in Choral Music Education - B.A. in Music with a concentration in Composition - B.A. in Music with a concentration in Music Technology - B.A. in Music with a concentration in Jazz - B.A. in Music with a concentration in Performance/Musicology

-The National Association of Schools of Music (NASM) has recently approved the department for accreditation under the condition that we re-package our current degree and concentrations as five separate B.A. degrees in order to better align with national models of comparable curriculum (balanced set of liberal arts courses combined with a rigorous music curriculum).
+The National Association of Schools of Music (NASM) has recently approved the department for accreditation under the condition that we reconfigure our current degree and concentrations as five separate B.A. degrees in order to better align with national models of comparable curriculum (balanced set of liberal arts courses combined with a rigorous music curriculum).
 By giving the degree the appropriate designation, its nature is clarified for prospective students, graduate schools, and employers.
-These degrees would be titled:
+These degrees will be titled:

-B.A. in Music Performance (Instrumental and Vocal concentrations)
+- B.A. in Music Performance (Instrumental and Vocal concentrations)

-B.A. in Music Education (Instrumental and Choral concentrations)
+- B.A. in Music Education (Instrumental and Choral concentrations)

-B.A. in Music Composition
+- B.A. in Music Composition

-B.A. in Music Technology
+- B.A. in Music Technology

-B.A. in Jazz Studies
+- B.A. in Jazz Studies

-The current Performance/Musicology concentration would be discontinued in AY 2021-22 (as would the current B.A. in Music and its other 7 emphases) after current students had six years to complete the requirements.
+The current Performance/Musicology concentration will be discontinued in AY 2021-22 (as will the current B.A. in Music and its other 7 concentrations) after current students had six years to complete the requirements.

-Since the new degrees are a re-packaging of our current concentrations, we project similar enrollment to our current figures:
+Since the new degrees are a reconfiguration of our current concentrations, we project similar enrollment to our current figures:

+'''

-Music Performance = Instrumental performance (33), Vocal performance (12) = 45 Music Education = Instrumental (24), Choral (15) = 39 Music Technology = Music technology (55) = 55 Jazz Studies = Jazz (22) = 22 Music Composition = Composition (14) = 14
+Music Performance = Instrumental performance (33), Vocal performance (12) = 45

+Music Education = Instrumental (24), Choral (15) = 39

+Music Technology = Music technology (55) = 55

+Jazz Studies = Jazz (22) = 22

+Music Composition = Composition (14) = 14

+'''

-The proposed Bachelor of Arts in Music Composition creates a freestanding major from the Composition concentration within the current B.A. in Music.
-The following proposal requires no modifications to the existing area of concentration (Composition) approved by NASM and UMBC, nor increase in current resources.
-Under SB740, a four-year pathway to this concentration was submitted to the State in spring 2014 (see Appendix 1).
+The proposed Bachelor of Arts in Music Technology creates a freestanding major from the Music Technology concentration within the current B.A. in Music.
+The following proposal requires no modifications to the existing concentration approved by NASM and UMBC, nor increase in current resources.
+Under SB740, a four-year pathway to this concentration was submitted in spring 2014.
+These pathways will be the same for the five new degrees (see Appendix 1).
 Admission to the proposed major will continue to be selective and based upon an audition.